joamona/pgOperations/docs/tutorials.md

 - PostgreSQl >= 10

 ## Installation
-It is good practice always use Python [virtual environments](https://docs.python.org/3/library/venv.html) to install new Python libraries.
-Navigate to the folder where you want to create the virtual environment, for example the 'venvs' folder, and type:

-    python3 python3 -m venv pgOperations

-Activate the virtual environment to install the modules:

-    source pgOperations/bin/activate

 ###Windows

 Use [pip](https://pypi.org/project/pip/) to install the packages in the virtual environment:

+    pip install psycopg2
+    pip install pgOperations

+### Linux distributions
+In Linux it is good practice always use Python [virtual environments](https://docs.python.org/3/library/venv.html) to install new Python libraries.
+To use Python virtual environments you must install the `venv` library:

+> **_NOTE:_**  Make sure, in the bellow listings, to replace the `X` of `python3.X` for your Python distribution version.
+>

+    sudo apt-get install python3.X-venv

+Navigate to the folder where you want to create the virtual environment, for example the `venvs` folder, and type:

+    python3 python3.X -m venv pgOperations

+Activate the virtual environment to install the packages:

+    source pgOperations/bin/activate

+Install the psycopg2 dependency:

     (pgOperations)$pip install psycopg2
-    (pgOperations)$pip install pgOperations

-### Linux distributions

 In Linux distributions may be the installation of `psycopg2` fail.
 In this cases you must install the following before:

-> **_NOTE:_**  Make sure, in the bellow listing, to replace the `X` of `python3.X` for your Python version.

     sudo apt-get install libpq-dev -y
     sudo apt-get install build-essential -y